servo motor interfacing with 8051 using keil compiler

-servo motor interfacing WITH 8051 MICROCONTROLLER: This article is about interfacing of servo motor with 8051 microcontroller.
-You will learn how to interface and control this motor using 8051 microcontroller.
-Servo motors are used in robotics, embedded systems and industries because they are very precise and reliable.
-They are used to operate remote control toy cars, airplanes or robots.
-Their motion can be controlled by rotating them in particular angle.
-Servo motor can be controlled by PWM signal.
-In this article we will interface servo motor with 8051 microcontroller and control its speed.
-I will recommend you to read a article on how to used keil compiler and how to use I/O ports of 8051 microcontroller before learning about interfacing servo motor with 8051.
+In this tutorial, we will discuss servo motor interfacing with the 8051 Microcontroller.
+The uses of servo motors are in robotics, embedded systems, and other industries because they are very precise and reliable.
+Their applications also include operating remote-controlled toy cars, airplanes, or robots.
+We can control their motion by rotating them at a particular angle.
+A PWM signal can control a servo motor.
+In this article, we will interface a servo motor with an 8051 microcontroller and control its speed.
+We will recommend learning about how to use the KEIL compiler and how to use the I/O ports of the 8051 microcontroller before moving on to interfacing a servo motor with the 8051.

 • DC motor